 A UVB bulb isn't bright enough to replicate daylight.
-To get a little closer to this goal, you will need to supplement with a bright, 6500K T5 HO fluorescent or LED lamp, long enough to span half to 3/4 of the enclosure.
+To get a little closer to this goal, you will need to supplement with a bright, 6500K T5 HO fluorescent or LED lamp, long enough to span 3/4 to the full length of the enclosure.
 This is particularly important if you are using live plants, but it is also valuable for supporting your turtle's general wellbeing.
-The Arcadia Jungle Dawn LED Bar, Bio Dude Solar Grow, and the Vivosun T5 HO 6500K grow bulb are all good choices.
+The Arcadia Jungle Dawn LED Bar and the Bio Dude Glow & Grow are my preferred choices.